|

 organization, and content compared to one based upon fabrication or

+influence of others in shaping an account.
 Similar and related methods were also developed by Arne Trankell in

 Stockholm (Trankell, 1972, 1982).
 Trankell actually published an early